Editor-in-Chief: John M. MacKenzie

 Included on the Thomson Reuters Social Sciences Citation Index.

-Each issue of Britain and the World consists of research articles, our Witness to History feature, a Round-Table book review, and numerous stand-alone book reviews.
+Each issue of Britain and the World consists of research articles, our Witness to History feature, an occasional Round-Table book review, and numerous stand-alone book reviews.
 Research articles are subjected to a rigorous double-blind peer-review process.
 If you are interested in submitting your article for publication consideration please follow the submission instructions available at http://www.euppublishing.com/page/brw/submissions.
 In Witness to History we focus on the testimonies of people who were first-hand witnesses to Britain’s global interactions.
 Our Round-Table takes a book of importance to the field and subjects it to review by three to five experts in the field with the author having an opportunity to reply.
 The stand-alone book reviews are by individual experts in the field.
-If the author of a book disagrees with a review published in Britain and the World, they have a right of reply in our section entitled Critical Response.
-Review essays will also be considered for publication in the journal.
+The Editor encourages the submission of review essays for publication consideration.

 Britain and the World is published bi-annually by Edinburgh University Press (EUP) for The British Scholar Society.
 You will find the new EUP webpages dedicated to Britain and the World at http://www.eupjournals.com/brw.

-If you have any questions about Britain and the World: Historical Journal of The British Scholar Society please do not hesitate to contact our Editor-in-Chief, Gregory Barton, at gabartonbritishscholarorg
+If you have any questions about Britain and the World: Historical Journal of The British Scholar Society please do not hesitate to contact our Managing Editor, John Griffiths, at: JGriffithsmasseyacnz (JGriffithsmasseyacnz) .

 The entire first issue of the journal (September 2008) is available for free at http://www.euppublishing.com/toc/brw/1/1.